How to Spend the Perfect 2 Days In Florence | The Ultimate Itinerary

 As this is your last full day in Florence, take this time to aimlessly wander around the city and take in all its beauties.
 Something fun to do on this walk is to visit the Fontana del Porcellino, a boar fountain said to bring good luck.

 Not a fan of walking aimlessly?
-Here are some fun and highly-rated guided tours and guided experiences to take during this time!👇
+Here are some fun and highly-rated guided tours and guided experiences to take during this time instead! 👇

 1 PM: Lunch Time